 5. Price Your Pressure Washing Services

-- To get your prices right, you need to know who will be using the service. higher residential clients might not tolerate any price increase while commercial ones are more open for negotiation It's important that we charge appropriately and make sure our services meet their needs so they come back again in future!
+- To get your pressure washing pricing right, you need to know who will be using the service.
+Higher residential clients might not tolerate any price increase while commercial ones are more open for negotiation.
+It's important that we charge appropriately and make sure our services meet their needs so they come back again in future!

 - If you want to get a fair price for your service or product, the first step is understanding what other companies offer in terms of services and prices.
 It's important that there isn't too much difference between them because otherwise it could lead people feeling like they're being blinkered with!

 - Your pricing strategy will have a big impact on how many clients you get.
 If your price is too high, then no one wants to work with you because it's not worth their time and money .
 On the other hand if there are fees that don't change (such as for legal services) people may be willing lower those prices since they know what total cost might come up at closing.
 The type of project also impacts this decision - projects where completion date matters most typically require higher flat rates than jobs which can wait until after everything has been completed already.

 - When you add in profit, pricing isn’t about breaking even.
 It's actually all for the sake of making money and becoming more profitable!
 With a healthy percentage set aside every month to pay yourself (and help take care on any unexpected costs), this will give way for long term success.

 6. Get Pressure Washing Supplies and Equipment